Epidemic and pandemic preparedness

 Through CP3, we’re supporting communities, National Societies and other partners to prevent, detect and respond to disease threats.
 In doing so, they can play a significant role in preparing for future health risks.

-CP3 is currently active in 8 countries: Indonesia, Uganda, Cameroon, Kenya, the Democratic Republic of Congo, Sierra Leone, Guinea and Mali.
-You can read case studies from activities in each country below.
+CP3 is currently active in 7 countries: Indonesia, Uganda, Cameroon, Kenya, the Democratic Republic of Congo, Sierra Leone and Guinea.
+It was also previously active in Mali.
+You can read case studies from the project below.

 We adapt the programme to each country’s health priorities, needs, risks and capacities.
 And we make sure it complements and builds on their existing national emergency response plans.